Joint Typhoon Warning Center

 The Joint Typhoon Warning Center (JTWC) is a joint United States Navy – United States Air Force command in Pearl Harbor, Hawaii.
 The JTWC is responsible for the issuing of tropical cyclone warnings in the North-West Pacific Ocean, South Pacific Ocean, and Indian Ocean for all branches of the U.S. Department of Defense and other U.S. government agencies.
-Their warnings are intended for the protection of primarily military ships and aircraft as well as military installations jointly operated with other countries around the world.
+Their warnings are intended primarily for the protection of U.S. military ships and aircraft, as well as military installations jointly operated with other countries around the world.
 Its U.S. Navy components are aligned with the Naval Meteorology and Oceanography Command.